gopasspw/gopass/docs/backends.md

 # Backends

-gopass supports pluggable backends for Storage (`store`), Encryption (`crypto`) and Source-Control-Management (`sync`).
+gopass supports pluggable backends for Storage and Revision Control System (`storage`) and Encryption (`crypto`).

 As of today, the names and responsibilities of these backends are still unstable and will probably change.

-By providing suitable backends, gopass can use different kinds of encryption (see XC below) or storage.
+By providing suitable backends, gopass can use different kinds of encryption or storage.
-For example, it is pretty straightforward to add mercurial or bazaar as an SCM backend or implement a Vault storage.
+For example, it is pretty straightforward to add mercurial or bazaar as an SCM backend.

 All backends are in their own packages below `backend/`.
 They need to implement the interfaces defined in the backend package and have their identification added to the context handlers in the same package.

-## Storage Backends (storage)
+## Storage and RCS Backends (storage)

 ### Filesystem (fs)

-This is the only stable storage backend.
+This is the simplest storage backend.
 It stores the encrypted (see "Crypto Backends") data directly in the filesystem.

-### In Memory (inmem)

-This is a volatile in-memory backend for tests.

-**WARNING**: All data is lost when gopass stops!
+It does not use version control and the relevant operations are no ops.

+### Filesystem with Git (gitfs)

+This is the default storage backend.
+It stores the encrypted data directly in the filesystem.
+It uses an external git binary to provide history and remote sync operations.

 ### On Disk (ondisk)